lovetodevelop/darwin-xnu/README.md

 should be installed for all architectures, then you should use a machine-independent install list (e.g. `INSTALL_MI_LIST`).

-If the install list that you are interested does not exist, create it by adding the appropriate file lists.
+If the install list that you are interested in does not exist, create it by adding the appropriate file lists.
 The default install lists, its member file lists and their default location are described below -

-    a. `INSTALL_MI_LIST` : Installs header file to a location that is available to everyone in user level.
+    a. `INSTALL_MI_LIST` : Installs header file to a location that is available to everyone in user-level.
         Locations -
            $(DSTROOT)/usr/include
        Definition -